 Chances are, your credit score is different today than it was the day you took out your auto loan, even if the change is slight.
-If your score is significantly better, though, refinancing your car loan is worth considering.
+If your score is significantly better, refinancing your car loan is worth considering.
 Your interest rate and loan options are largely determined by your credit report at the time of application, you can get much better loan terms if your score improves.

 Is your goal to lower your monthly car payment?
 Then a refinance loan can help.
 This is an excellent option when you need to improve your cash flow or free up funds for another reason.
 If interest rates are down overall, you can often get much better loan terms than when you bought the vehicle, even if your credit hasn’t changed much.
 Refinancing your auto loan with a lower interest rate or choosing a longer repayment schedule can often reduce your payments, creating more wiggle room in your budget.

 Did you take out your original auto loan with a cosigner?
 Over time, you may want to release them from the obligation of your loan (or they may want to be removed), in which case a car refinance loan may be your best option.
 By refinancing your auto loan, you can easily remove your cosigner from the debt… and hopefully, your positive repayment history will also earn you better loan terms in the process.

 There is one thing to watch out for when planning a loan refinance, though.
 If your original loan doesn’t have what’s called a prepayment clause, you may be unable to proceed — or if you do, you might be subject to significant fees.